 Our pet boarding charge covers pet care for one full calendar day.
 The day the pet is dropped off is charged in full.
 The day the pet is collected is not chargeable if the pet is collected before 11am but is charged in full if collection is later.

-A 50% non-refundable deposit is payable 1 week in advance of an animal boarding booking.
-The remainder of the fee should be paid directly to your Pet Nanny when you drop off your pet.
+A 50% non-refundable deposit is payable 1 week in advance of a pet booking.
+The remainder of the fee should be paid at the commencement of the booking, regardless of duration.

-If we need to take your pet to the vet while it is with us an additional fee of £12.50 is payable plus petrol expenses at the standard HMRC rate, which is 45p per mile as of May 2018.
+If we need to take your pet to the vet while it is with us an additional fee of £15 is payable, plus petrol expenses at the standard HMRC rate, which is 45p per mile as of May 2018.

 You are always responsible for any veterinary fees incurred as a result of a vet visit.